schassande/referee-course-test/README.md

 * The application is open source and free
 * The application is available in several languages: English, French
 * The application has nothing specific to the referee aspect.
 It could be used to run general online exams.
+* An exam is composed by series of questions.
+Each serie has a number of question to select.
+A question can be required.
+* During the creation of a session, the application selects the required questions and some randomly questions to reach the number of question by each serie.

 ## How to test